Semantic Residual Prompts for Continual Learning: Method

 \subsection{\methnam: Two-Level Prompt Tuning}

-In the first prompting stage, we associate a learnable prompt $\pmb{p}_c$ to each class $y_c \in {\cal Y}_t$.
-The prompt $\pmb{p}_c$ consists of a single learnable token that is concatenated with the initial word embedding of the class $y_c$, indicated with $\operatorname{[CL-NAME]}$:
+In the first prompting stage, we associate a learnable prompt $p_c$ to each class $y_c \in {\cal Y}_t$.
+The prompt $p_c$ consists of a single learnable token that is concatenated with the initial word embedding of the class $y_c$, indicated with $\operatorname{[CLS-NAME]}$:

-For instance, if $y_c$ refers to the class `\textit{dog}', then $\operatorname{[CL-NAME]}$ is the embedding of the word `\textit{dog}'.
+For instance, if $y_c$ refers to the class `\textit{dog}', then $\operatorname{[CLS-NAME]}$ is the embedding of the word `\textit{dog}'.
 These two embeddings are fed to $E_{txt}(\cdot)$ to get a final textual representation $\pmb{w}_c \in \mathbb{R}^d$.

-While CoOp utilizes $\pmb{w}_c$ as a class prototype for image classification of $x$, we treat $\pmb{w}_c$ as a \textbf{class-prototype key}.
-Specifically, we use these class-specific keys to retrieve a second set of learnable prompts $\mathbf{Q_c}$.
-These prompts aim to adapt each layer of the other architecture, \ie, the ImageNet pre-trained Vision Transformer $f(\cdot)$.
-In particular, let $d'$ and $L$ denote the hidden dimension and the number of layers of $f(\cdot)$ respectively.
-Then, $Q_c[l] \in \mathbb{R}^{d'}$ represents the second set of class-specific learnable prompts used to adapt the $l$-th layer of $f(\cdot)$.
+While CoOp utilizes $\pmb{w}_c$ as a class prototype to classify the image $x$, we treat $\pmb{w}_c$ as a \textbf{class-specific key}.
+Specifically, we use these class-specific keys to retrieve a second set of learnable prompts $Q_c \in \mathbb{R}^{L \times d'}$.
+These prompts aim to adapt each layer of the ImageNet pre-trained Vision Transformer $f(\cdot)$.
+In particular, let $l<L$ denote the $l$-th layer of $f(\cdot)$ and $d'$ its embedding dimension.
+Then, $Q_c[l] \in \mathbb{R}^{d'}$ represents the second-level class-specific prompts used to adapt the $l$-th layer of $f(\cdot)$.